Charlie Manuel: 2008–09

 The 2008 season started out much like 2005 through 2007, as the Phillies once again got off to a slow start with a record of 8 wins and 10 losses.
 They recovered quickly after their slow start to go over the .500 mark on April 24.
 They peaked at 22 games over the .500 mark on the final day of the season, winning 92 games and earning 1st place in the NL East for the second consecutive year.
 On October 29, Manuel guided the 2008 Phillies to their second world title.
 It was his first World Series ring after years of close calls (including the 1997 Cleveland Indians).
-He was voted by fans as MLB "This Year in Baseball Awards" Manager of the Year.
+He was voted by fans as MLB "This Year in Baseball Awards" Manager of the Year, and finished second in balloting for the National League Manager of the Year Award for the second consecutive season.
 Manuel reached a contract agreement with the Phils on December 9, 2008, to keep him with the team through the 2011 season.

 On October 21, 2009, Manuel became the first manager in franchise history to lead the Phillies to two consecutive World Series appearances.
 It was the first time a National League team won back-to-back pennants since the 1995–96 Atlanta Braves.
 During the 2009 World Series, Manuel was criticized for not pitching Cliff Lee in Game 4, a game the Phillies eventually lost.
 He defended his decision by noting that Lee had never pitched on three days' rest before.
 Manuel finished sixth in balloting for the 2009 National League Manager of the Year Award.